 Borderland feedback, a memorial for Gloria Andalzúa

-At the end of the reading, the public is invited to enter the basement, symbolizing the ‘underworld’ dimension, which, in the Zapotec culture, is the space where open communication with our ancestors and deceased can happen.
+At the end of the reading, the public is invited to enter the basement, symbolizing the ‘underworld’ dimension, which, in the Zapotec culture, is the space where open communication with our ancestors and the deceased can happen.
 In the basement, a modular synth sound performance processes vocal samples of the book readings found online.
 The sound is transmitted through several radios displayed in the space, where the audience can hold and quietly hear.
-The sound sequence ends with the following quote: “Anzaldúa spent most of her time typing in front of her computer; a few weeks before she died, part of that time was used to find cheap medicine on the internet.
-The death of famous women who are ‘women of color,’ in poverty or semi-poverty, is not such a rare occurrence.
-Audre Lorde also had no health insurance and no steady job; she died of cancer without specialized treatment.
-“These women of colour do not live many years,” says Ana Revilla, who calls this form of “fatigue due to racial battle.”

 This performance was presented at